-A collection of Transmogrification Template Kits actually worn in-game by my Dwarf and Orc Mages.
-I will update it whenever I change my in-game TTK.
+A collection of Transmogrification Kits actually worn in-game by my Dwarf and Orc Mages.
+I will update it whenever I change my in-game outfit.
 Items that are no longer obtainable are marked with an asterisk (*).

 Stonecloth Epaulets, Mystic’s Robe, Joanna’s Sash, Tangled Thread Gloves, Pagan Shoes, Thug Shirt*